nialdaly/terraform-eks/README.md

 # Terraform EKS
-The following project will provision a VPC, security groups and an Amazon EKS cluster using Terraform.
+The following project will demonstrate the process of provisioning a VPC, security groups and an Amazon EKS cluster using Terraform.
+Then Jenkins is installed on the cluster using Helm.

 ## Prerequisites
 * AWS account